camiloahm/DockerTutorial/README.md

-# Docker Common Commands
+# Docker Tutorial

 ## Docker Installation
-If you have Windows 10 or OS X and your machine`s hypervisor is activated, you can use a the native version of docker, otherwise you must use Docker Toolbox which has a Virtual Machine with a linux distribution where docker is already installed
+If you have Windows 10 or OS X and your machine`s hypervisor is activated, you can use the native version of docker, otherwise you must use Docker Toolbox which has a Virtual Machine with a linux distribution where docker is already installed

+## Docker common commands

 obtaining a list of currently running containers
 ```sh